 For over a half century, the Transportation Center has played a key role in defining the field through fundamental as well as application-driven and industry-relevant research, along with excellent educational programs that continue to produce transportation leaders in academia, industry, and government.
 Successful research centers adapt, and set the pace for innovation in the field.
 With over 55 faculty affiliates from all parts of Northwestern’s world-class programs, strong industry engagement, and a web of collaborative connections with local, national and international agencies and research entities, NUTC offers a unique think‐tank and laboratory for cross-disciplinary research that matters.

-Northwestern University Transportation Center
+Director, Northwestern University Transportation Center

-William A. Patterson Distinguished Chair of Transportation
+William A. Patterson Distinguished Chair in Transportation